Computing leaky modes of optical fibers using a FEAST algorithm for polynomial eigenproblems: A FEAST algorithm for polynomial eigenproblems

 \section{A FEAST algorithm for polynomial eigenproblems}

 Consider the problem of finding a targeted cluster of nonlinear eigenvalues, enclosed within a given contour, and its associated eigenspace.
-The FEAST algorithm \cite{GuttePolizTang15, KestyPolizTang16, Poliz09} is one type of contour integral eigensolver that addresses this problem.
+(The problem of interest is precisely stated as Problem~\ref{prb:nonlin} in Subsection~\ref{ssec:polyneigen} below.)
+The FEAST algorithm \cite{GuttePolizTang15, KestyPolizTang16, Poliz09} is one type of contour integral eigensolver that addresses such problems.
 A version of the algorithm for nonlinear eigenproblems was presented in~\cite{GavMiePol18}, but here we shall pursue specific simplifications possible when the nonlinearity is of polynomial type.
 We begin by describing the standard FEAST algorithm for linear eigenproblems.
 Consider $A, B \in \C^{n \times n}$ and the linear generalized eigenproblem of finding numbers $\lambda \in \C,$ an associated (right) eigenvector $0 \ne x \in \C^n$, and a left eigenvector $0 \ne \xt \in \C^n$, satisfying

-In the next two subsections, we shall also include left and right generalized eigenvectors of such eigenproblems, since they are needed to formulate an accurate relation between ranges of certain spectral projectors at the foundation of the algorithm.
+We shall also consider left and right generalized eigenvectors of such eigenproblems, since they are needed to formulate an accurate relation between ranges of certain spectral projectors at the foundation of the algorithm.
+Recall that the left and right algebraic eigenspaces (or generalized eigenspaces) of a linear eigenvalue are, respectively, the spans of its left and right generalized eigenvectors.
+Generalizations of these concepts to the nonlinear case are defined in Subsection~\ref{ssec:polyneigen}.